jonathanhefner/garden_variety/README.md

 because `RegistrationForm` responds to `assign_attributes` and `save`, and has a default (nullary) constructor.

-This pattern of overriding an action merely to respond differently upon success is common enough that *garden_variety* provides a concise syntax for it:
+This pattern of overriding a controller action merely to respond differently upon success is common enough that *garden_variety* provides a concise syntax for it:

 ```ruby
 class RegistrationFormsController < ApplicationController